-5. After running the rootupgrade. sh script on the last node in the cluster, if you left the check box with ASMCA marked, as is the default, then Oracle ASM Configuration Assistant runs automatically, and the Oracle Clusterware upgrade is complete.
+5. After running the rootupgrade.sh script on the last node in the cluster, if you are upgrading from a release earlier than release 11.2.0.1, and left the check box with ASMCA marked, as is the default, then Oracle ASM Configuration Assistant runs automatically, and the Oracle Clusterware upgrade is complete.
 If you uncloaked the box on the interview stage of the upgrade, then ASMCA is not run automatically.

-If an earlier version of Oracle Automatic Storage Management is installed, then the installer starts Oracle ASM Configuration Assistant to upgrade Oracle ASM to 11g release 2 (11.2).
+If an earlier version of Oracle Automatic Storage Management is installed, then the installer starts Oracle ASM Configuration Assistant to upgrade Oracle ASM to 11g Release 2 (11.2).
 You can choose to upgrade Oracle ASM at this time, or upgrade it later.

 Oracle recommends that you upgrade Oracle ASM at the same time that you upgrade the Oracle Clusterware binaries.
 Until Oracle ASM is upgraded, Oracle databases that use Oracle ASM cannot be created.
-Until Oracle ASM is upgraded, the 11g release 2 (11.2) Oracle ASM management tools in the Grid home (for example, srvct1) will not work.
+Until Oracle ASM is upgraded, the 11g Release 2 (11.2) Oracle ASM management tools in the Grid home (for example, srvct1) will not work.